benji300/joplin-wanaka-ui/README.md

 - Cleaner note list including floating plus button to create new notes/to-dos
 - Floating editor toolbar at the bottom of the editor content
   - Not supported for TinyMCE
-- Local search inlined with tag list
+- Local search inlined within tag list
 - Improved style of panel splitters
   - Highlighted while dragging
 - Changed style of synchronize area and button